elatov/elatov.github.io/_posts/2012-11-29-vcap5-dca-objective-3-3-implement-and-maintain-complex-drs-solutions.md

 >
 > When you initiate a migration with vMotion or a migration of a suspended virtual machine, the Migrate Virtual Machine wizard checks the destination host for compatibility and produces an error message if there are compatibility problems that will prevent migration.
 >
 > The CPU instruction set available to the operating system and applications running in a virtual machine is determined at the time that a virtual machine is powered on.
-This CPU &#8220;feature set&#8221; is determined based on the following items:
+This CPU "feature set" is determined based on the following items:
 >
 > *   Host CPU family and model
 > *   Settings in the BIOS that might disable CPU features
 > *   The ESX/ESXi version running on the host
-> *   The virtual machine&#8217;s virtual hardware version
+> *   The virtual machine's virtual hardware version
-> *   The virtual machine&#8217;s guest operating system
+> *   The virtual machine's guest operating system
 >
-> To improve CPU compatibility between hosts of varying CPU feature sets, some host CPU features can be &#8220;hidden&#8221; from the virtual machine by placing the host in an Enhanced vMotion Compatibility (EVC) cluster
+> To improve CPU compatibility between hosts of varying CPU feature sets, some host CPU features can be "hidden" from the virtual machine by placing the host in an Enhanced vMotion Compatibility (EVC) cluster

 More from the same document: